 1. Bigger losses

 The same power that can magnify your gains can also magnify your losses.
-If you buy a security and its price rises, not only will you fail to earn any money, you’ll also fail to pay back what you borrowed.
+If you buy a security and its price falls, not only will you fail to earn any money, you’ll also fail to pay back what you borrowed.
 You’ll have to make up the difference from your pocket.